Biden convenes ‘emergency’ G7 and Nato meeting after Russian-made rockets hit Poland

 Both Biden and Sunak called Polish president Andrzej Duda in the wake of the missile strikes to offer condolences and promise assistance in establishing responsibility for the attack, close to Poland’s border with Ukraine.

-Joining Biden and Sunak in the emergency meeting were Canadian prime minister Justin Trudeau, French president Emmanuel Macron and the leaders of Germany, Spain, Italy, Japan and the Netherlands, as well as the presidents of the European Union and the European Commission.
+Joining Biden and Sunak in the emergency meeting in the ballroom of a luxury hotel in Bali were Canadian prime minister Justin Trudeau, French president Emmanuel Macron and the leaders of Germany, Spain, Italy, Japan and the Netherlands, as well as the presidents of the European Council and European Commission.

-Pressed on whether he could tell reporters anything about the explosion in Poland, Mr Biden replied: “No”.
+Mr Biden said that he had briefed his fellow leaders on his discussions with both Mr Duda and Nato secretary general Jens Stoltenberg.

+“We agreed to support Poland’s investigation into the explosion in rural Poland, near the Ukrainian border,” said the US president.

 The president was awakened by staff and informed of the attack early on Wednesday.
 He subsequently spoke by phone with Mr Duda to express his “deep condolences” for the Polish citizens who were killed by the Russian munitions.